-The class MA was defined by Babai [2] as the natural probabilistic extension of NP.
-In the definition of MA, the prover (Merlin) gives a polynomial length 'proof' to the verifier (Arthur), who then performs a polynomial-time randomized computation and has to decide if an input xis in a language L or not.
+1 Introduction The class MA was defined by Babai [3] as the natural probabilistic extension of the class NP.
+In the definition of MA, the prover (Merlin) gives a polynomial length 'proof' to the verifier (Arthur), who then performs a polynomial-time randomized computation and has to decide if an input x is in a language L or not.
 The verifier is allowed to make some small error in his decision, but he must satisfy two conditions.
-If $x \in L$ then he has to accept a valid proof with high probability and otherwise he has to reject with high probability.
-The probability that he rejects a valid proof is called the completeness error and the probability that he accepts an invalid proof is called the soundness error.
+If $x \in L$ then he has to accept a valid proof with high probability.
+The probability that he rejects such proof is called the completeness error.
+If $x \notin L$ then no matter what proof the verifier receives, he must reject with high probability.
+The probability that he accepts an invalid proof is called the soundness error.

 One of the first questions one may ask is whether it is possible to get rid of one or both types of error.
 It is easy to see that forcing the soundness error to zero collapses MA to NP.
-So we can't eliminate the soundness error completely.
-On the other hand, it is known that having perfect completeness, also called as one-sided error, doesn't change the power of MA [11].
+So we can't eliminate the soundness error completely, but it is known that we can make it to be at most an inverse-exponential function of the input length, without reducing the expressive power of MA.
+On the other hand, it was shown by Zachos and Fürer [15] that having perfect completeness, also called as one-sided error, doesn't change the power of MA.